Skip to main content

 A person smiling.

-Curtis Dunlop, a seventh grade student at McCormick Junior High, was selected as Laramie County School District 1’s Student of the Week for the week of May 4.
+Clayton Fodor, a junior at Central High School, was selected as Laramie County School District 1’s Student of the Week for the week of May 25.

 Board Employee Spotlight